-Information / data required Notes Gross Gross Development Values (GDV) - all gross receipts or Development revenue received) supported by evidence, including but not Value ^A limited to: Audited company accounts detailing all sold/ let transactions Certified sales contracts or completion certificates detailing the purchase price for each sale Land Registry records showing sale price information • Other receipts, such as income from hoardings.
-Estimated GDV Estimated GDV for the unsold/ unlet components of the development at the point of review using detailed comparable information taking into account: Any sales/ lettings that have taken place on the development (see also Section 3) Income from any other sources.
-Average Average residential values per sq. m for market and residential values affordable housing across the scheme based on the per sq. m information provided above.
-Actual build costs Payments made or agreed to be paid in the relevant This is not required at incurred building contract, including receipted invoices, or costs application stage where certified by the developer's quantity surveyor, costs build costs are based consultant or employer's agent. on relevant (index linked) BCIS figures Estimated Build Estimated Build Costs to be incurred for the remainder of This is not required at Costs the development based on agreed building contracts or application stage where estimation provided by the developer's quantity surveyor or build costs are based costs consultant (see Section 3). on relevant (index linked) BCIS figures
+Information / data required Notes Gross Development Value ^A Gross Development Values (GDV) - all gross receipts or revenue received) supported by evidence, including but not limited to: • Audited company accounts detailing all sold/ let transactions • Certified sales contracts or completion certificates detailing the purchase price for each sale • Land Registry records showing sale price information • Other receipts, such as income from hoardings.
+Estimated GDV Estimated GDV for the unsold/ unlet components of the development at the point of review using detailed comparable information taking into account: • Any sales/ lettings that have taken place on the development (see also Section 3) • Income from any other sources.
+Average residential values per sq. m Average residential values per sq. m for market and affordable housing across the scheme based on the information provided above.
+Actual build costs incurred Payments made or agreed to be paid in the relevant building contract, including receipted invoices, or costs certified by the developer's quantity surveyor, costs consultant or employer's agent.
+This is not required at application stage where build costs are based on relevant (index linked) BCIS figures Estimated Build Costs Estimated Build Costs to be incurred for the remainder of the development based on agreed building contracts or estimation provided by the developer's quantity surveyor or costs consultant (see Section 3).
+This is not required at application stage where build costs are based on relevant (index linked) BCIS figures